 Taking Temperatures with a Rectal Thermometer

 A basal can be used to chart a woman’s basal body temperature, thus allowing them to forecast their fertile period or ovulation.
-Although there is a multitude of basal and digital basal thermometers are your best bet.
-Some are also include basal body temperature graphs for the user to monitor their temperature over several cycles.
+Although there is a multitude of basal and digital rectal thermometer are your best bet.
+Some also include basal body temperature graphs for the user to monitor their temperature over several cycles.

 Never give your child aspirin to treat a fever because it can cause a rare but serious disease called Reye’s syndrome.